jyanar/Boids/README.md

 * neighbordist
 * mulScalar in Boid::flock

 Future work might include creating a class that allows for these parameters to be set easily, as well as adding predators and optimizing the simulation.
-The program has terrible time complexity -- currently, the program iterates through the flock of boids -- each boid then iterates through the full flock three times to calculate each algorithm.
+The program has terrible time complexity -- currently, the program iterates through the flock of boids -- each boid then iterates through the full flock three times, once for each algorithm.

 ### How to clone this repository while using Visual Studio ###
 * Open up Visual Studio